sttp-book/sttp-book/chapters/testing-techniques/specification-based-testing.md

       - Some of these characteristics can be found directly in the specification of the program.
       - Others might not be found from specifications.
 For example, an input cannot be `null` if the method does not handle that well.

-3. Add constraints in order to minimize the test suite.
+3. Add constraints in order to minimise the test suite.
       - Identify invalid combinations.
 For some characteristics it might not be possible to combine them with other characteristics.
       - Exceptional behaviour does not always have to be combined with all the different values of the other inputs.
 For example, trying a single `null` input might be enough to test that corner case.